mighty-gerbils/gerbil-persist/README.md

 This code started as a port from my OCaml library `legilogic_lib`, refactored, enhanced, and rewritten again.
+That OCaml library was already written to support multiple concurrent activities exchanging messages with blockchain applications, though the persistence model hasn't been clarified until much later.

-Notably, in the OCaml variant, every function was defined twice, as a client half sending a request and some server spaghetti code processing it, with some data in between and plenty of promises to communicate (like Gerbil `std/misc/completion`, just separating the
+In the OCaml variant, every function was defined twice, as a client half sending a request and some server spaghetti code processing it, with some data in between and plenty of promises to communicate (like Gerbil `std/misc/completion`, just separating the